Partnerships for Health System Improvement (PHSI) – Application Instructions

 Indicate if your proposed research is such that an exemption from Health Canada under Section 56 of the Controlled Drugs and Substances Act (CDSA) will be required.
 Consult the Department of Justice website for details regarding Section 56 of the CDSA and the Health Canada website for details regarding obtaining an exemption under Section 56 of the CDSA.

-Are sex (biological) considerations taken into account in this study?
+Are sex (biological) considerations taken into account in this proposal?

-Are gender (socio-cultural) considerations taken into account in this study?
+Are gender (socio-cultural) considerations taken into account in this proposal?

-Definitions of Levels may be found in the PHAC laboratory biosafety guidelines.
+Definitions of Levels may be found in the Canadian Biosafety Standards and Guidelines.

 Areas of Research